haesken/dftools/README.markdown

 Dwarf Fortress Auto
 ===================

-A set of scripts to download and install Dwarf Fortress and Dwarf Therapist, with a few included utilities.
+A set of scripts to download and install Dwarf Fortress a few utilities.

 ## Attribution